Contrast-Security-OSS/docs/content/user/apps/manage/MergingApplications.md

 tags: "user ui application manage merging"
 -->

 Merging two or more applications into a single application is a common operation performed by Organization Administrators responsible for bringing applications online.
-The main purpose of merging is to present a single application view for scoring, discovered vulnerabilities and remediation purposes.
+The main purpose of merging is to present a single application view for the purposes of scoring, discovered vulnerabilities and remediation.
 Applications can be made up of components, which may show up individually in the application list.
-Merging also allows you to logically organize all of an application's components into one entity within Contrast.
+Merging also allows you to logically organize all of an application's components into one entity in Contrast.

 ## Create a Master Application

-To merge applications, complete the following steps in the Contrast UI:
+To merge applications, complete the following steps in the Contrast interface:

 * Go to the **Applications** page.
 * Find the applications that you want to merge, and use the checkboxes in the grid to select them.